A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks

-To isolate the effect of the overlap between two- and three-body interactions, we fix $\kappa^{(1)}$, $k^{(1)}$ and $\kappa^{(2)}$, and increase $k^{(1,1)}$ from $0$ to $\text{min}\{(\kappa^{(1)}-k^{(1)})/2,\kappa^{(2)}\}$ (correspondingly, $k^{(1,0)}=(\kappa^{(1)}-k^{(1)})/2-k^{(1,1)}$ and $k^{(0,1)}=\kappa^{(2)}-k^{(1,1)}$ decrease).
-Importantly, as illustrated in Fig.~\ref{fig_1}, a larger $k^{(1,1)}$ implies a smaller and more redundant neighbourhood.
+To isolate the effect of the overlap between two- and three-body interactions, we fix $\kappa^{(1)}$, $k^{(1)}$ and $\kappa^{(2)}$, and increase $k^{(1,1)}$ from $0$ to $\kappa^{(2)}$ {(correspondingly, $k^{(1,0)}$ and $k^{(0,1)}$ both decrease)}.
+Importantly, a larger $k^{(1,1)}$ implies a smaller and more redundant neighborhood (see Fig.~\ref{fig_1}).
 One may thus expect that the critical point increases with $k^{(1,1)}$.
-As detailedly shown in Fig.~\ref{fig_2}, instead, either $\beta^{(1)}_\text{cr}$ and $\beta^{(2)}_\text{cr}$ decrease with $k^{(1,1)}$, taking the lowest values in a simplicial complex and the highest in a linear hypergraph.
-As we have learned, $3$-edges yield a negligible contribution to the contagion at the early stage, therefore reducing them in favor of triangles helps the spread to become extensive.
-This holds also for the equilibrium fraction of infected nodes, $I^\star$, when $\beta^{(2)}$ is small enough and $\beta^{(1)}$ is in a narrow range around the threshold $\beta^{(1)}_{(1)}$ for the corresponding locally tree-like network with same $\kappa^{(1)}$ (see Fig.~\ref{fig_2}(c)).
-For larger infection rates, that redundancy becomes eventually disadvantageous, for potentially infectious edges lead to nodes already infected and are therefore ``wasted'' (analogously to the effect of clustering).
-The largest spreads are in such case found for $k^{(1,1)}=0$ (i.e., linear hypergraphs), ensuring the least-redundant, widest neighbourhoods (see Fig.~\ref{fig_2}(d)).
+As shown in detail in Fig.~\ref{fig_2}(a), instead, either $\beta^{(1)}_\text{cr}$ and $\beta^{(2)}_\text{cr}$ decrease with $k^{(1,1)}$, taking the lowest values in a simplicial complex and the highest in a linear hypergraph {(for which, being $k^{(1,1)}=0$, $\beta^{(1)}_\text{cr}$ is unaffected by $\beta^{(2)}$)}.
+Since $3$-edges yield a negligible contribution {around the inactive state, exchanging them for triangles helps the spread to thrive.
+As Figs.~\ref{fig_2}(c) and \ref{fig_2}(d) show, this holds also for the equilibrium fraction of infected nodes, $I^\star$, when $\beta^{(1)}$ is close enough to the threshold for the simplicial complex.
+For larger infection rates, however, that redundancy becomes detrimental, for potentially infectious edges lead to nodes which are already infected.
+The largest spreads are thus found for linear hypergraphs, ensuring the least-redundant, widest neighborhoods.
+Finally, notice in Fig.~\ref{fig_2}(c) how solely varying the overlap can change the nature of the phase transition.}

-We test the model on random regular hypergraphs.
-These are generated through a standard configuration model in which every node has assigned the same degrees $k^{(1)}$, $k^{(0,1)}$, $k^{(1,0)}$ and $k^{(1,1)}$.
-As reported in Figs.~\ref{fig_2}(e) and (f), the numerical simulations confirm the predictions made by the mean-field model.
+We test the model on random regular hypergraphs, generated through a standard configuration model in which every node is assigned the same degrees $k^{(1)}$, $k^{(0,1)}$, $k^{(1,0)}$, and $k^{(1,1)}$.
+As reported in Figs.~\ref{fig_2}(e) and \ref{fig_2}(f), numerical simulations confirm the (quantitative) predictions made by the mean-field model.